 If you plan to let your dog swim in your pool, you will need to consider more than just the dog's safety.
-Having a dog swim in your pool can actually have a negative effect on your pool.
+Having a dog swim in your pool can negatively affect your pool.

-If your pool has a vinyl or plastic liner, then you should not let dogs enter.
+- If your pool has a vinyl or plastic liner, then you should not let dogs swim.
 Their claws can quickly cause major damage that is expensive to repair.

-Dog hair, dander, dirt, debris, bacteria, and even traces of fecal material on a dogs coat and feet will go right into the pool when your dog enters.
+- Dog hair, dander, dirt, debris, bacteria, and even traces of fecal material on a dog's coat and feet will go right into the pool when your dog enters.
 This can clog or slow the pool skimmer and filter.
-If also alters the pH of the water, making chemicals less effective.
+It also alters the pH of the water, increasing the need for more chemicals.